reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-01-v2.md

 ![](./media2/lab01archv2.png)

 ## Exercise 1: Create an IoT Hub using the Azure portal

+In this exercise, you will create an IoT Hub using the Azure portal.
+You'll provide key settings such as the subscription, resource group, hub name, region, and tier, then configure the TLS version and device-to-cloud partitions.
+After reviewing and completing the setup, you'll access the newly created IoT Hub.

 ### Task 1: Use the Azure portal to create a IoT Hub with required property settings